sushie1984/activegraphql/README.md

 end
 ```

-You can also specific which query method should be used (either get that is default for no config or post is supported).
+You can also specify which query method should be used (either get that is default for no config or post is supported).

 ```ruby
 class MyModel < ActiveGraphQL::Model